ITcutives/queue-helper/README.md

 - `removeOnSuccess`: Enable to have this worker automatically remove its successfully completed jobs from Redis, so as to keep memory usage down.
 - `activateDelayedJobs`: Activate delayed jobs once they've passed their delayUntil timestamp.
-- `concurrancy`: sets the maximum number of simultaneously active jobs for this processor.
+- `concurrency`: sets the maximum number of simultaneously active jobs for this processor.
 It defaults to 1.

 ```js
 const SendMessage = require('./tasks/SendMessage');